ura-dev04/CommunityConnect/README.md

-# NestHub Society Management App
+# CommunityConnect Management App

-NestHub is a comprehensive society management application designed to streamline communication and management tasks for residential societies, apartment complexes, and gated communities.
+CommunityConnect is a comprehensive society management application designed to streamline communication and management tasks for residential societies, apartment complexes, and gated communities.

 ## Features